Saul Raskin: Visual art

 Raskin was probably known more as a painter and caricaturist within the American Jewish community than as a critic.
 He worked in various media and was known for his realist approach and attention to detail.
-His work focused on scenes of Jewish life and tradition particularly in the Lower East Side of New York.
+His work focused on scenes of Jewish life and tradition particularly on the Lower East Side of Manhattan.
 His first exhibition was in 1922.
 Raskin's paintings, sketches and lithographs portraying Jewish life in the Yishuv in Palestine were well known in the U. S. having appeared in many exhibitions and the press.
 They were widely praised by art critics.
-The lobby of a theater at the corner of Second Avenue and Eleventh Street, at the northern end of the "Yiddish Broadway" in the Yiddish Theater District in the Lower East Side was decorated with his paintings of Palestine.
+The lobby of a theater at the corner of Second Avenue and Eleventh Street, at the northern end of the "Yiddish Broadway" in the Yiddish Theater District on the Lower East Side was decorated with his paintings of Palestine.
 He made a number of trips to Palestine, at least four between 1921 and 1937, five by 1947 and later to Israel.
 He stayed at the kibbutz Ramat Yochanan while in the British mandate for Palestine.
 In 1947 Raskin published Land of Palestine which contained "more than 300 drawings and paintings made during the artist's five visits to Palestine, together with short essays on Palestinian life."
 He produced poster art to support the Zionist movement.
 His poster Stand Up and Be Counted from the 1930s shows a central figure of a tall and determined American Jew holding up a Shekel surrounded on one side by images of destruction and on the other by images of a brighter future in a Jewish homeland promised by contributing to the Zionist organization.